konmik/Phlux/README.md

 there are still some lifecycles and there is still some pain.
 Phlux allows to forget about Android lifecycles even more.

+3. Android has troubles with background task continuation, so the application architecture must be ready for stress conditions
+(wiping out background tasks and static variables is one of such conditions).
+Phlux handles background tasks much better than any MVP/C implementation.
+Forget about memory leaks, lost data and simultaneously running requests.

 ##### Why not Flux

 1. The original Flux architecture has dispatcher we don't need on Android.